-Studies show that people who begin drinking before age 15 are four times more likely to become alcohol dependent at some time during their life, compared with those who have their first drink at age 20 or older.1
+Studies show people who begin drinking before age 15 are four times more likely to become alcohol-dependent at some time during their life, compared with those who have their first drink at age 21 or older.1

 The pleasure feelings are a feel-good brain chemical called dopamine.
 Dopamine helps us to remember things that we enjoy by associating pleasure to the thing or activity.3

 Tricking the pleasure-reward system